vtomasv/simple-reverse-proxy/README.md

 # simple-reverse-proxy
-A simple reverse proxy in flask only for educational purposes
+A simple reverse proxy in flask,  only for educational purposes